 Cerby helps organizations secure access to applications that are traditionally difficult to manage through standard identity systems.
 Because passwords are often the most sensitive piece of access data in these applications, Cerby provides a multi-layered protection model designed to safeguard them throughout their lifecycle.

-Cerby’s password protection strategy is built on four core principles:
+Cerby’s password protection strategy is built on three core principles:

-Strong encryption: All sensitive information stored in Cerby is encrypted using industry-standard methods.
+Strong encryption: All sensitive information stored in Cerby is protected by industry-standard encryption.

 Granular access controls: Organizations can define who can access or use password data.